JPMorgan Chase & Co. (NYSE:JPM) Given a $175.00 Price Target at Royal Bank of Canada

+The company also recently declared a quarterly dividend, which will be paid on Saturday, April 30th.
+Stockholders of record on Wednesday, April 6th will be issued a $1.00 dividend.
+This represents a $4.00 annualized dividend and a dividend yield of 3.17%.
+The ex-dividend date of this dividend is Tuesday, April 5th.
+JPMorgan Chase & Co.’s dividend payout ratio (DPR) is 29.67%.

+In other news, CEO Jennifer Piepszak sold 4,668 shares of the business’s stock in a transaction on Thursday, April 14th.
+The shares were sold at an average price of $126.19, for a total value of $589,054.92.
+Following the completion of the transaction, the chief executive officer now owns 11,135 shares of the company’s stock, valued at approximately $1,405,125.65.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+0.79% of the stock is owned by insiders.

-Several institutional investors have recently made changes to their positions in JPM.
-Woodward Diversified Capital LLC grew its position in shares of JPMorgan Chase & Co. by 0.7% during the third quarter.
-Woodward Diversified Capital LLC now owns 9,357 shares of the financial services provider’s stock worth $1,532,000 after acquiring an additional 62 shares during the last quarter.
-Pasadena Private Wealth LLC lifted its holdings in JPMorgan Chase & Co. by 1.0% in the third quarter.
-Pasadena Private Wealth LLC now owns 6,678 shares of the financial services provider’s stock valued at $1,093,000 after acquiring an additional 66 shares during the period.
-QP Wealth Management LLC increased its holdings in JPMorgan Chase & Co. by 0.9% in the fourth quarter.
-QP Wealth Management LLC now owns 7,700 shares of the financial services provider’s stock valued at $1,219,000 after buying an additional 67 shares in the last quarter.
-Breiter Capital Management Inc. increased its holdings in JPMorgan Chase & Co. by 0.6% in the fourth quarter.
-Breiter Capital Management Inc. now owns 10,844 shares of the financial services provider’s stock valued at $1,717,000 after buying an additional 67 shares in the last quarter.
-Finally, Lokken Investment Group LLC grew its holdings in JPMorgan Chase & Co. by 4.4% in the third quarter.
-Lokken Investment Group LLC now owns 1,617 shares of the financial services provider’s stock valued at $265,000 after purchasing an additional 68 shares during the last quarter.
-69.39% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+SevenBridge Financial Group LLC boosted its stake in JPMorgan Chase & Co. by 107.5% in the 1st quarter.
+SevenBridge Financial Group LLC now owns 42,369 shares of the financial services provider’s stock worth $5,776,000 after purchasing an additional 21,948 shares during the period.
+Mizuho Securities Co.
+Ltd. boosted its stake in JPMorgan Chase & Co. by 458.0% in the 1st quarter.
+Mizuho Securities Co.
+Ltd. now owns 2,840 shares of the financial services provider’s stock worth $387,000 after purchasing an additional 2,331 shares during the period.
+StrongBox Wealth LLC boosted its stake in JPMorgan Chase & Co. by 33.3% in the 1st quarter.
+StrongBox Wealth LLC now owns 20,960 shares of the financial services provider’s stock worth $2,857,000 after purchasing an additional 5,239 shares during the period.
+Osher Van de Voorde Investment Management boosted its stake in JPMorgan Chase & Co. by 4.1% in the 1st quarter.
+Osher Van de Voorde Investment Management now owns 124,525 shares of the financial services provider’s stock worth $16,975,000 after purchasing an additional 4,950 shares during the period.
+Finally, CFM Wealth Partners LLC boosted its stake in JPMorgan Chase & Co. by 11.5% in the 1st quarter.
+CFM Wealth Partners LLC now owns 22,909 shares of the financial services provider’s stock worth $3,123,000 after purchasing an additional 2,372 shares during the period.
+69.39% of the stock is owned by hedge funds and other institutional investors.

 About JPMorgan Chase & Co.
 (Get Rating)